The Beehive building

 A new Reporting Framework

-To fulfil the aspirations of Whānau Resilience, a new national reporting system will be designed in partnership with Whānau Resilience providers.
+To fulfil the aspirations of Whānau Resilience, a new national reporting system will continue to be designed in partnership with Whānau Resilience providers.
 The reporting framework will be underpinned by whānau outcomes and provide the platform for a feedback loop where we will share the insights from the reporting to providers.
-We will work with providers to design a reporting framework that is established on the principles of practice-based evidence, that creates opportunities for learning and development, and that creates value for MSD and providers alike.
+We will work with providers to continue to design a reporting framework that is established on the principles of practice-based evidence, that creates opportunities for learning and development, and value for MSD and providers alike.

 Strategic links